estk/literally/readme.md

 ### Credit

-Like I said this *is* `maplit` with ergonomics changes, all credit should be directed there.
-Again, I literally copied and pasted the code from `maplit` and changed the ergonomics ever so slightly.
+Like I said, this *is* `maplit` but with ergonomics changes.
+All credit should be directed there.
+Again, I literally copied and pasted the code from `maplit` and changed the ergonomics slightly.

 ## Contribution